 How do we promote positive school attendance?

 We celebrate good school attendance throughout the year.
-Every term we award attendance certificates to individual children who achieve 95%+ and 100% attendance.
-In our weekly Friday ‘Good Work Award’ assembly we also celebrate the best weekly class attendance.
-Winning classes receive additional playtime minutes.
+In our weekly Friday Awards assembly, we also celebrate the best weekly class attendance, with winning classes receiving additional playtime minutes.
+The winning class also gets to keep our class trophy in class with them.

 All pupils need to attend school regularly to benefit from their education – it is central to raising standards in education and ensuring all pupils can fulfil their potential.
 Missing out on lessons leaves children vulnerable to falling behind.
 Children with poor attendance tend to achieve less in both primary and secondary school.
 Parents need to perform their legal duty by ensuring their children of compulsory school age who are registered at school attend regularly.